There is a great deal of unmapped country within us...

 Depending on the type of assessment, it may be appropriate to gather information from various adults in your child's life.
 Teachers, coaches, nannies, or other family may be included as appropriate.
 We will never contact anyone without your written consent!

-HOW MUCH DOES TESTING COST?
+HOW MUCH DOES A COMPREHENSIVE EVALUATION COST?

 A full, comprehensive assessment is currently billed at a flat rate of $4750.
 Depending on the complexity of the assessment, reason for referral, and quantity of measures administered, costs may vary somewhat.
 (For example, a Gifted/Talented assessment will be a much lower cost, as it is not comprehensive and requires less testing and much less time writing).